Solartraveler/ps2toUsb/README.md

 -The power on/off button on the keyboard does not send a scancode

+## Flashing

+You can either flash the device directly, or use the USB bootloader from the original project.
+For using the original bootloader, the Atmega32 fuses are:

+Low: 10100000
+High: 11011000

 ### Schematics and contribution

 This project is based on other open-source projects.